 The Buri or locally known as buli is a tropical plant that has multiple uses of its parts.

-Buli is one of the largest members of the Palm family which is native to India, Malaysia, Indonesia, New Guinea, Australia and the Philippines.
+Buli is one of the largest members of the Palm family which is native to India, Malaysia, Indonesia, New Guinea, Australia, and the Philippines.

-It has fan-shaped leaves and a straight huge trunk which can reach up to 20 m in height.
+It has fan-shaped leaves and a straight huge trunk that can reach up to 20 m in height.
 It can live for more than 30 years and will produce a large number of flowers and fruits before it dies.